lukesherwood/team-organizer/NOTES.md

 - forms for creating an event

 ##Stretch
+hamburger thing not working
-could i have some kid of log in feature? users can have many teams (will need a join table - user_teams) add reoccurring events show as a badge (reoccuring) (one off) etc - selected by checkbox in form only show current events
+could i have some kid of log in feature? if admin then links delete buttons show else not? users can have many teams (will need a join table - user_teams) add reoccurring events show as a badge (reoccuring) (one off) etc - selected by checkbox in form only show current events